zw224nq/learngit/readme.txt

-Git is a system controller
+Git is a distributed version control system.
-Git is  free software
+Git is free software distributed under the GPL.